steentottrup/CQS/README.md

 ```
 You can add one permission check for each command.

-# CreativeMinds CQS with Ninject
+# CreativeMinds CQS with Autofac

 An implementation using Autofac for dependency injection is included.